EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Methodology

 \subsection{Panoramic Image Generation}

-A valuable byproduct of our system is the generation of panoramic images.
-Due to the properties of our spherical event map, we can efficiently and conveniently obtain these panoramic representations.
-The conversion process involves projecting the events from the unit sphere onto a surrounding cylinder, which is then unwrapped to form a 2D panoramic representation, as illustrated in \prettyref{fig:spherical_to_panoramic}.
+A valuable byproduct of our system is the generation of panoramic images. \begin{revisedtextblock}To generate these panoramic representations, we utilize all aligned event spherical frames, which are accumulated in a dedicated buffer throughout the system's operation.\end{revisedtextblock} The conversion process involves projecting the events from the unit sphere onto a surrounding cylinder, which is then unwrapped to form a 2D panoramic representation, as illustrated in \prettyref{fig:spherical_to_panoramic}.
 The projection process is defined by two key parameters: $\phi_v$, the vertical field of view, which determines the height of the cylindrical projection surface, and $\phi_h$, the horizontal span angle, which defines the width of the panoramic image. \prettyref{fig:panoramic_head} shows an example of the resulting panoramic image generated by our method.

-The conversion from spherical coordinates to panoramic image coordinates involves projecting each spherical point $\mathbf{p}_i^s = (x, y, z)^T$ onto the cylinder surface using the equation:
+The conversion from spherical coordinates to panoramic image coordinates involves projecting each spherical point \begin{revisedtextblock}$\mathbf{p}_i^s = (x, y, z)^T$\end{revisedtextblock} onto the cylinder surface using the equation: \begin{revisedtextblock}

-This projection normalizes the x and y coordinates to the unit circle while preserving the relative height of z.
+\end{revisedtextblock} This projection normalizes the x and y coordinates to the unit circle while preserving the relative height of z.
 The cylinder surface is then discretized based on the desired pixel density of the panoramic image, with the azimuthal angle of the projected point determining its horizontal position and its height on the cylinder determining its vertical position in the image.

 A key advantage of our approach is that the entire mapping process operates in continuous spherical space, maintaining complete independence from any discretization requirements.
 Unlike traditional methods that require predefined resolutions, our method allows for the generation of panoramic images at arbitrary resolutions as needed, with the panorama generation process entirely decoupled from the core tracking and mapping pipeline.
 This design choice offers several benefits: \begin{itemize} \item The spherical mapping and pose estimation operate in continuous space, ensuring their accuracy is independent of any discretization choices. \item Multiple panoramic images can be generated at different resolutions without modifying the underlying map data. \item The panorama generation serves as an independent post-processing step, preserving the real-time performance of the core system. \end{itemize}